Wisk Aero (formerly Zee Aero) POC (Generation 1)

 Mountain View, California, USA

 Wisk Aero was founded in 2019 as a joint venture between Boeing and Kitty Hawk Corporation and is headquartered in Mountain View, California, USA.
 The goal of the company is to manufacture autonomous electric vertical takeoff and landing (eVTOL) aircraft with zero emissions, for advanced air mobility (AAM) and air cargo.
 The company recognizes that self-flying cars will not be the first to market but expects to be the first autonomous eVTOL passenger aircraft to market.
+Zee Aero was founded in 2010.
 Kitty Hawk Corporation purchased Zee Aero aircraft and its technology and intellectual property rights in March 2018.
+In December 2019, Kitty Hawk Corporation became Wisk Aero.

-The joint venture was to manufacture Kitty Hawk's Cora eVTOL passenger aircraft and with a goal to operate one of the world's largest urban air taxi fleets in the world, for use in United States, Europe and Asia.
+In 2019, a joint venture occurred between Boeing and Kitty Hawk with the goal to operate one of the world's largest urban air taxi fleets in the world, for use in United States, Europe and Asia.
 In February 2022, Boeing invested another $450 million in Wisk Aero.
 It was reported in late 2019, that some of Boeing's executives are already on Wisk Aero's board.

 The first generation proof of concept (POC) remote controlled subscale eVTOL aircraft was Zee Aero's first battery powered flying vehicle.
 The aircraft was about the size of a mid-sized car and would probably fit nicely into two parking spaces.